Placer.ai | 2025

 COLLABORATORS

-Lead Product Designer, Engineer, Director of Product Design, Brand Design, Marketing Team
+Senior Product Designer (me), Lead Product Designer, 1 Engineer, Director of Product Design, Brand Design

 Core Principles of Accessibility